vime-js/vime/CONTRIBUTING.md

 As we're building out our provider we'll want to see and test the player in the browser.
 There's already a file setup to do this.
 Go to `tests/providers.html` and add the provider just like the others have already been done so.
-You can serve the dev environment `npm run serve`, and visit the same file path in the browser to interact with it.
+You can serve the dev environment `npm run serve`, and select the file through the explorer to begin interacting with it in the browser.

 When it comes to running automated E2E tests on the provider we can head over to `cypress/tests/providers` and add our provider just like the others have already been done so.
 Launch